stevearrants/style/docs/images.md

 ----------------------

-Screenshots can go a long way in explaining design and user-experience techniques in "How-to" documents.
+Screenshots can go a long way in explaining design and user-experience techniques.
 Use them to show the user the steps involved or to give examples showing them what you're talking about.

 ### Images online